matthewjwoodruff/modelcomparison/sections/compex.md

 -   I know epsilons are a problem that goes unacknowledged in this table.
 That's because I'm not really ready to bring in the preliminary results that show just how crucial the epsilon resolution is. *ɛ*<sub>DOC</sub> in particular was set way too large while *ɛ*<sub>ROUGH</sub> was set way too small in all of my previous studies.
 -   This will need a graphical comparison of reference sets --- I can pick up the one from the MOEA comparison paper.
 -   PFPF is an issue.
 It won't be the same PFPF anymore if it includes integer variables for the 9-int formulations.
--   covered some of this ground before, but in much less detail
+-   (Woodruff, Simpson, and Reed 2013) covered some of this ground before, but in much less detail

 Bibliography
 ============

+Woodruff, Matthew, Patrick Reed, and Timothy Simpson.
+2013.
+“Many Objective Visual Analytics: Rethinking the Design of Complex Engineered Systems.” *Structural and Multidisciplinary Optimization* 43 (1) (July): 201–219.

+Woodruff, Matthew, Timothy Simpson, and Patrick Reed.
+2013.
+“Diagnostic Analysis of Metamodels’ Multivariate Dependencies and Their Impacts in Many-Objective Design Optimization.”
+In *Proceedings of the ASME 2013 IDETC/CIE Conference*.
+ASME.

 License
 -------